 This was the beginning of a crack in my parenting paradigm.
 But things were rolling along in reasonable fashion, so there was no impetus for real change.
 Enter our daughters.
 They came to us, via living in an orphanage, at the ages of 18 and 22 months.
 Though our adoption agency had responsibly educated us and challenged us to see that parenting children who have experienced early relational trauma requires different skills, we still weren’t so sure about that.
 Love is enough is a very common misconception for adoptive parents – well, that and the parenting skills I already possessed.

 Critical crossroads – I very clearly remember the moment.
 There had been a big rage and tantrum that had gone on for hours.
 I had pulled out all of the tools in my parenting toolbox, and things were escalating.
 It was as if God Almighty whispered, or probably screamed, into my ear, “you can change yourself and your parenting or you can dig in, cling to your old ways and in the process destroy two children – this is your choice”.
 That was holy ground.

-My early days of writing this blog led to the writing of Adopting Grace: A Parenting Journey from Fear to Freedom.
-It is a love letter to my husband, my children, myself, and my God.
-It chronicles over ten years of my journey in the pursuit of new, different and more life giving tools to fill up the toolbox.
+My early days of writing a blog in this space led to the writing of Adopting Grace: A Parenting Journey from Fear to Freedom.
+It is a love letter to my children, myself, my husband, and to God.
+It chronicles over ten years of my journey in the pursuit of new, different, and more life giving tools to fill up the toolbox.
 I continue to write on occasion.
 I love using this space to share my love and enthusiasm for Circle of Security Parenting.
 Thank you for joining me here.
 All are welcome.